safer-r/.github/profile/README.md

     - Seeding of the random number generator using an argument each time randomness is used, and protecting potential seeding in the global environment.
 - Intuitiveness
     - Argument `...` not authorized in safer functions.
+    - Argument with `NA` only not authorized in safer functions, in order to deal with `if(all(X, na.rm = TRUE)){}` that would return `TRUE` if `X` is only made of `NA`.
 - Explicit messages
     - Name of the functions and corresponding packages in all error and warning messages, including the embedding functions, so that we better know the origin of the message.
+    - Explicit error messages,
     - All warning messages added in the error message string.
-    - explicit error messages, following argument checking, if:
+    - Strong checking of each argument, for instance:
-        - No values for arguments with no default values.
+        - Values for arguments with no default values.
-        - Unexpected class, type, mode, length, restricted values panel, kind of numeric values in addition to the distinction between 'integer' and 'double' (proportion only?
+        - Expected class, type, mode, length, restricted values panel, kind of numeric values in addition to the distinction between 'integer' and 'double' (proportion only?
 Inf values authorized? negative values authorized?).
-        - Unauthorized `NA` (among other values or as unique value).
+        - Authorized `NA` (among other values, never as unique value) or not.
-        - Unauthorized `NULL` value.
+        - Authorized `NULL` value or not.
-        - Unauthorized `` value in vector of characters.
+        - Authorized `` value in vector of characters or not.
-        - Unexpected structure of complex objects, like data frames and lists.
+        - Expected structure of complex objects, like data frames and lists.
 <br /><br />
 ## Make a safer function